Riflevolunteer/velo-describe/README.md

 # TODO

-- Look into Images in DB and displaying
+- Tie S3 bucket to Db and display on detail

-    - S3 storage
+- Remove Shit from screens

-    - acessing s3 items public
+- Add in Group and description to Component detail page

-- Redesign View detail page
+- Add in info from ebay api sale prices?

 - Add Search feature

 - Split out Node Server to seperate app

-- migrate db to dynamodb
+- migrate db to dynamodb ??